open-telemetry/oteps/text/trace/0192-messaging-semantic-conventions-spec.md

 operation of pre-fetching and caching should not be covered by the "Deliver" or "Receive" spans.

+Operations covered by "Deliver" or "Receive" can forward zero messages (e. g. to notify the application that no message is available for processing), one message, or multiple messages (a batch of messages).
+"Deliver" and "Receive" spans should link to the "Create" span of the messages forwarded, thus those spans can link to zero, one, or multiple "Create" spans.

 > "Deliver" or "Receive" spans MUST NOT be created for messages which are not
 > forwarded to the application, but are pre-fetched or cached by messaging
 > libraries or SDKs.
+>
+> A single "Deliver" or "Receive" span can account for a single message, for
+> multiple messages (in case messages are passed for processing as batches), or
+> for no message at all (if it is signalled that no messages were received).
+For
+> each message it accounts for, the "Deliver" or "Receive" span SHOULD link to
+> the "Create" span for the message.

 ### System-specific extensions